QGEP/docs/en/user-guide/layerexplanations/layerexplanation.rst

 These two layers are used by the qgep-extension for the profile and the network-following functionnalities.
 Use the qgep_network.segment layer to show the flow direction, if you use a markerline (filled_arrowhead) as symbol.

+See `connect wastewater network elements <../../editing/connect_wastewater_network_elements.rst>`_ for more information on how to create and maintain a good Topology.

 Catchment ``qgep_od.catchment_area``
 ------------------------------------